Tioga County is named for a Native American word meaning “at the forks” which describes a meeting place.

 Chemung ( Union ) 1791 – 1794

 County Courthouse – Owego

 Architect: Miles F Howe of Owego

-Contractor: Keeler and Houk
+Contractor: A H Keeler and S Houk

 County Clerk’s Office – Owego

 Built: 1906 – 1907

 Description: The building faces west and is a one story building.
 The building is located in the center of Owego on the east side of the courthouse.
 The roof line is flat.